LievenGeryl/voteshoppkh/README.md

 Prop sword - 22316 - 1000pts - Looks fine on both male & female characters.
 Suggested initial price: 750M-1250M

 3rd age pickaxe - 20014 - 5000pts - Flex item.
 Looks fine on both character models.
 Would have same functionality as a sacred clay pickaxe.
+Untradeable.

 3rd age axe - 20011 - 5000pts - Flex item.
 Looks fine on both character models.
 Would have same functionality as a dragon axe.
+Untradeable.

 ### Items that need some major fixing